 Senior guinea pigs may require more vitamin C to fight off illnesses and diseases.
 As their immune system deteriorates over time, vitamin C can help boost their overall health.

-Does grass have vitamin C for guinea pigs?
+Does the grass have vitamin C for guinea pigs?

 Fresh grass contains high levels of vitamin C for guinea pigs.
 You can find the most nutritious fresh grass in the spring and summer to supplement their diets.